 Configure the properties as described here.

-The client identifier as assigned by the authorization server when the client application was registered.
+Specifies the client identifier as assigned by the authorization server when the client application was registered.

-The client application’s client secret.
+Specifies the client application’s client secret.

 The host where Box exposes its API.

 The port where Box services listen for incoming requests.
 Default: 443